Sarcoma: Screening

-The Sarcoma Foundation of America (SFA) is a cancer research organisation.
-It was founded in 2000 with the main intent of researching possible cures to Sarcoma type Cancers.
+However, patients with some inherited conditions, such as neurofibromatosis, may benefit from screening for development of cancers from pre-existing benign tumors called neurofibromas.

 Treatment

-Surgery is the most common form of the treatment for most sarcomas that have not spread to other parts of the body.
+Surgery is the most common form of the treatment for most sarcomas that have not spread to other parts of the body, and for most sarcomas, surgery is the only curative treatment.
 Limb-sparing surgery, as opposed to amputation, can now be used to save the limbs of patients in at least 90% of extremity (arm or leg) sarcoma cases.
-Additional treatments, including chemotherapy, radiation therapy (also called "radiotherapy") and proton therapy, may be administered before surgery (called "neoadjuvant" chemotherapy or radiotherapy) or after surgery (called "adjuvant" chemotherapy or radiotherapy).
+Additional treatments, including chemotherapy, radiation therapy (also called "radiotherapy"), which includes proton therapy, may be administered before surgery (called "neoadjuvant" chemotherapy or radiotherapy) or after surgery (called "adjuvant" chemotherapy or radiotherapy).
 The use of neoadjuvant or adjuvant chemotherapy and radiotherapy significantly improves the prognosis for many sarcoma patients.
 Treatment can be a long and arduous process, lasting about a year for many patients.